Learner0x5a/ibresolver/README.md

 # Supported architectures

-This plugin currently works on x86-64 and arm32 binaries.
 Support for other architectures may be added through custom disassembly backends, though this has not been tested yet.
 Architectures with jump delay slots (e.g. MIPS, SPARC), multithreaded programs and JITs are currently not expected to work.